mth/yeti/doc/intro.rst

 Scoping in structures
 ++++++++++++++++++++++++

-Similarly to name bindings the structure field bindings treat differently bindings, where the value expression is a function literal (the function definitions are also function literals).
+Similarly to usual value bindings the structure field bindings treat differently bindings, where the value expression is a function literal (the function definitions are also function literals).

 Field bindings, where the value expression is not a function literal, do not see the structures field bindings in their scope.
-Their value expressions are in the same scope, where the structure definition itself is.
+Their value expressions are in the same scope, as the structure definition itself.
 ::

     > x = 42